ConfigureID/ConfigureID-iOS-SDK/README.md

 ## Endpoints

 Name of the methods are displayed below.
-Each method receives different parameters.
+Each method receives different parameters, you'll need to fill the `(...)`.

 ### Customers